 These whole grain spelt waffles are delicious and easy to make!
 A perfect vegan breakfast recipe, especially when topped with maple syrup and berries.

-After just a short amount of prep work, you sit down to enjoy a warm, delicious, whole grain vegan waffle.
-That’s right, these light and fluffy spelt waffles are free of eggs and dairy.
+After just a short amount of prep work, you’ll be sitting down to enjoy a warm, delicious, whole grain vegan waffle.

 Not possible, you say?
 You’ve tried vegan waffles, and they were dry or bland?

 I hear you!
 I have had sad, dry waffles before, and they are just the worst.
 But you can make tasty waffles without eggs.
 You can even make tasty vegan French toast without eggs!
 You just need to use the right recipe.

 Tips for making these: